Skip to content

 k / upCalendar main panelEvents are visible.Moves to the previous visible event.

-l / rightCalendar main panelA date-ranged view is active.Moves to the next day, week, or 3-day range.
+left / rightCalendar main panelA date-ranged view is active.Moves to the previous or next day, week, or 3-day range. h/l remain aliases.

 wCalendarAny calendar view.Switches to Week Time-Grid.